 Writing a personal profile for CV can seem daunting, and you may feel that you don’t have enough experience to be able to put your best foot forward.
-If you do not feel confident doing it on your own or need CV advice, a CV Writing Service can help.
+If you do not feel confident doing it independently or need CV advice, a CV Writing Service can help.
 However, you can wow potential employers by writing an effective CV personal profile (also known as a personal statement) if you know how to do it.
-To help you write the perfect personal profile for your CV, I have put together this ultimate guide.
+I have put together this ultimate guide to help you write the perfect personal profile for your CV.

 By the end of the article, you will have a much clearer idea of how to write a Personal Profile for your CV or resume that will make you stand out from the competition.
 So let’s get started!

 A personal profile for CV is a short, snappy introduction that tells the hiring manager a little bit about you as a person.
 It is a brief summary of your key skills, work experience, personal qualities, and qualifications that are most relevant to the job you are applying for.
 It is not an exhaustive list of your entire work history, academic background, skills, or qualifications.
 Instead, your CV profile should focus on your most unique selling points related to the job specification.

 A personal profile should be no more than three sentences long.
 The aim of your personal profile is to give employers an insight into your suitability for the role, so it should be tailored to each job you apply for.

 Why is a personal profile needed on my CV?